Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 <br>
 <i>transitSchedule</i> is a MATSim TransitSchedule.<br>
 <i>network</i> is a MATSim Network.<br>
-<i>conversionMapVecIdToLinTimLineId</i> contains a mapping of MATSim VehicleIDs with their corresponding integer of LinTim line ID.<br>
+<i>conversionMapVecIdToLinTimLineId</i> contains a mapping of MATSim VehicleIDs with their corresponding Integer of LinTim line ID.<br>
-<i>conversionMapOfStop</i> is a map which contains the coordinates of every TransitRouteStop in a network and an integer representing these coordinates.<br>
+<i>conversionMapOfStop</i> is a map which contains the coordinates of every TransitRouteStop in a network and an Integer representing these coordinates.<br>
 <i>isMetropolitianArea</i> is a Boolean set to true, if the network should be split into different transit-modes.<br>
 <i>predefinedFilter</i> is a String giving information about how the TransitRoutes should be filtered.
 Expected is "mode", currently no alternative is implemented.<br>
 <i>limitToGrossraumBerlin</i>is a Boolean set to true, if buses should be split into running inside and running outside of Berlin.<br>
-<i>filterObject</i> defines the transport-mode which should be exported.<br>
+<i>filterObject</i> defines the transport mode which should be exported.<br>
 <i>matsimConversionExportDir</i> is the path to the conversion directory.<br>
 <br>
 <p align="justify">The function iterates through selected TransitRoutes and creates a LinTimTripEntry for every Departure in each TransitRoute.
 The following factors are set to -1, since they are not evaluated in Vehicle Scheduling: startId, periodicStartId, endId, periodicEndId.
 Trips in LinTim describe the drive of a vehicle from one stop to another.
 An exported trip entry connects thus the first TransitRouteStop of a TransitRoute with the last TransitRouteStop of a TransitRoute.
 As such the startTime and endTime are equivalent to the DepartureTime and the arrival time at the TransitRouteStops.
 The equivalent for the MATSim VehicleID is the LinTim line.
 The map is then exported as a file.</p>